-e) To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (Sept 2022), Working Together (2018) and the requirements of the Kingston and Richmond Safeguarding Children's Partnership (KRSCP).
+f) To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (Sept 2024), Working Together (2018) and the requirements of the KR Safeguarding Children's Partnership (KRSCP).

-f) To ensure the policy is available publicly on the schools website.
+g) To ensure the policy is available publicly on the schools website.

-g) To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken.
+h) To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken.

-h) To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Behaviour Policy, Relationships & Sex Education Policy.
+i) To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Relationships & Sex Education Policy.